The Team

 Who are Tenby Adventure?
 We’re coasteerers, kayakers, climbers, surfers, scientists, free-divers, eaters of cake, investigators of weird caves, explorers of the sea and sky, friends of crabs and seals, owners of many carabiners.

-Everyone at Tenby Adventure is passionate about the environment we work in.
+We’re passionate about the environment we work in.
 Since we began we’ve been active supporters of Pembrokeshire’s Marine Code – created to safeguard our amazing coastal environment.
-We work with ecologists, marine biologists and our local authorities to ensure we leave the place we work in better than we found it.
-Our off-grid office is entirely powered by the sun and we off-set twice our co2 emissions every year.
+We’ve worked with ecologists, marine biologists and our local authorities to ensure we leave the place we work in better than we found it.
+Tenby Adventure’s office is situated in a ‘passive’ building that is heated and powered entirely by the sun.
+Our co2 footprint is currently mostly made up of vehicle use – we log and offset this but our aim is to be carbon neutral and we’re saving up for an electric van!

 Lots of people come out coasteering or kayaking or on our other activities and adventures for the excitement, but we try to send everyone on their way with an appreciation of the place where we play that they might not have had before.

-We’re very lucky to get to do cool stuff with great people – non-standard stuff in special places that is sometimes challenging and definitely not run-of-the-mill.
-We’ve found that the people who seek us out are also not run-of-the-mill – they’re adventurous, they’re looking for something different and – we’ve found – they’re great!
+We’re very lucky to get to do cool stuff with great people – non-standard stuff in special places that is sometimes challenging and never run-of-the-mill.
+We’ve found that the people who seek us out are also not run-of-the-mill, they’re adventurous and looking for something different.
+They’re great!
 Our job is therefore a delight and leads us to constantly find more awesome stuff to do with YOU.
-Saves us getting real jobs…

 Mark began adventuring aged 8, when he completed a semi-accidental solo crossing of Carmarthen Bay on a catamaran made out of scaffolding and optimism.
 Next came a solo ascent of Yr Wyddfa (Snowdon) aged 10 (his mum thought he’d gone to the Butlins arcade), several attempts on the land-yacht speed record from the age of 12 and a successful-ish home-made hang-glider flight aged 13.

-Since then Mark has surfed all over the world, climbed many Alps, free-dived on shipwrecks in the Caribbean, sailed across the Atlantic on a boat he built in a potato shed and learnt to fly paragliders across the Welsh coast and mountains (not the Preselis).
+Since then Mark has surfed all over the world, climbed many Alps, free-dived on shipwrecks in the Caribbean, sailed across the Atlantic on a boat he built in a potato shed and learnt to fly paragliders across the Welsh coast and mountains.

 Mark has been instructing all kinds of outdoor pursuits, from climbing to archery to surfing and coasteering, since 2007.
 Early on he realised that not only is coasteering pretty much the best of them all, but Pembrokeshire is probably the best place in the world to do it.

 Tom likes kayaks.
 A lot.
 He first sat in one aged 6 and despite the sanitary practicalities, didn’t get out ’til he was well into his teens.
 During that time he represented Wales in kayak polo and paddled/fell down many of the biggest waterfalls in Wales.
-He still sleeps in a ‘yak but now also operates on land and has climbed all over the world from the Caucasus Mountains (where an incident with an upside-down map led to an accidental crossing into Russia) to the slopes of Mont Blanc.
+He still sleeps in a ‘yak but now also operates on land and has climbed all over the world from the Caucasus Mountains to the slopes of Mont Blanc.
 Tom is the proprietor of the only vineyard in Sageston.

 Tom now leads expeditions all over the world and is the holder of the almost mythical 5 Star kayak award as well as a wealth of qualifications in pretty much all of the outdoor pursuits.
 Tom is a wild sea-food expert and you’re likely to find yourself munching on some unexpectedly tasty seaweed on one of his coasteers.